rcaste91/movieRental/README.md

 ```
 Notes:
 -date values must have format "yyyy-mm-ddThh:ss" in order to avoid improper date conversion
--subtotal and total values are calculated
--a response with empty values means a dateReturn has a date that occurs before the rentDate or the movie is no longer in stock
+-a response with empty values means a dateReturn has a date that occurs before the rentDate or the movie is no longer in stock or is unavailable
 -everytime a movie is rented, its stock decreases by one
 Response: JSON with RENT record created with an ID.